This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest will help your clavicle heal.
 Limit your activity as directed.

-Follow up with your healthcare provider within 1 week or as directed:
+Follow up with your doctor within 1 week or as directed:

 You may need to return for more x-rays to see how well your clavicle is healing.
 Write down your questions so you remember to ask them during your visits.